Hypotension

 How to prevent

-For patients who may need regular transfusion, consider switching to another class of antihypertensive medication.
+For patients who may need regular transfusions, consider switching to another class of antihypertensive medication.

 Acute Transfusion Reactions Card thumbnail image